yl2811-cmd/Showheel/wwwroot/story-engl.md

 **Key point: Information about the northern CI facilities comes from Edmund's notes and Torben, not Healer.**
 **Anna's reaction in Ep41:** Quieter and deeper than in Ep40.
 Ep40 was "So this is where the red comes from."
 Ep41 is "So this is what Edmund was like even before I was born."
 His understanding of causality, his thoughts on Loom, his questioning of "how far can a pair of hands reach"—these aren't things that only come with fatherhood.
 They were taught by Skyleaf, and then he brought Atheria back, and carried her for twenty years.
 Warm.
 With a touch of surprise.
 Without anger.
 The payload of the second blow in Ep61 relies on the episode's warm texture—the Fallout timeline turns warm beliefs into heavy ones.
 Reparse requires the original experience to be clean.
-**★ Lia's Parallel Presence in Ep41:** Lia was absent on the afternoon Anna and Torben went to see the fragments of the notes.
+**★ Lia's Parallel Presence in Ep41:** Lia was absent on the afternoon Anna and Torben went to see the fragments of the notebook.
 She was at the other end of the settlement receiving treatment—steam inhalation.
 Afterwards, the healer instructed her to walk along the edge of the flower field ("Don't go fast.
 Don't go far.
 Breathe.").
 Lia walked alone through the flower field.
 The Ember Crown rose to her knees and waist, its deep red petals swaying gently in the breeze.
 For the first time, she was enveloped by a density of color—something absent in Atheria, where cliffs were gray, stone, and metallic.
 Here, it was red, alive, and fragrant.
 She crouched down to examine a flower.
 Not to smell it—but to observe its structure.
 The shape of the corolla.
 The way the petals radiated outward from the center.
 Her hand naturally reached out and touched the stem—not to pluck it, but to touch it.
 The stem was harder than she had expected.
 A local healer's assistant (about fifteen or sixteen years old) was arranging herbs nearby.
 He saw Lia touching the flower.